HNLMS Onverschrokken: History

-The former submarine support ship ex HNLMS Mercuur was originally built as HNLMS Onverschrokken, as part of the Aggressive-class wooden ocean minesweepers with the yard number MSO 483.
+The former submarine support ship ex HNLMS Mercuur was originally built as HNLMS Onverschrokken, as part of the Aggressive-class wooden ocean minesweepers with the hull number MSO 483.
 These minesweepers were built in the early 1950s in the United States and were equipped with an AN/SQQ-14 minehunting sonar to locate moored or bottom naval mines.
 To do this it had electromagnetic cables to set off mines and other cables to cut through their mooring lines, while they were also equipped with devices which could produce magnetic and acoustical charge to let mines explode.
 The Aggressive class was a large ship class with more than 80 ships.
 The reason for this many minesweepers was that the United States was in need of minesweepers for clearing mines that were laid during the Korean War by various countries.
 Most of the minesweepers served for many years in United States Navy and other allied navies.
 One of these allied navies that employed Aggressive class in their navy was the Royal Netherlands Navy (RNN).
 The Netherlands was loaned six Aggressive-class minesweepers as part the United States' financial and material aid under the Mutual Defense Assistance Program, among these minesweepers was HNLMS Onverschrokken.
 The ship arrived in the Netherlands on 22 July 1954 and was given the pendant M886.
 The ships of the Onverschokken class, including Onverschokken itself, visited many harbors in Netherlands to search and clear sea mines that were left over after the Second World War.
 Besides these important tasks she could also be seen frequently as part of the Dutch navy delegation that took part in multinational (NATO and bi- or tri-national) exercises off the European coast during the Cold War.
 In 1965 her role changed from minesweeper to escort ship and at the same time her registration changed from M886 to A856.